CIS565-Fall-2017/Project1-CUDA-Flocking/README.md

 * `gridCellEndIndices` - stores the end index value to utilize when searching through particleArrayIndices to find which boids are in a grid cell

 First, boids are identified by an index value (particleArrayIndices) as well as which grid cell they're located in (particleGridIndices).
 Next, they are sorted according to their cell location, which ensures that pointers to boids in the same cell are contiguous in memory.
 We can then further abstract this by storing the start and end index into particleGridIndices of each grid cell.
 This way, given a cell, we can easily find which boids are in it as well as its surrounding cells.

-### Uniform Spatial Grid + Semi-Coherent Memory Access

-The uniform spatial grid can be further optimized by making memory access to boids' position and velocity data memory-coherent.
-Instead of finding which index from particleArrayIndices we need to access a boid's position and velocity buffers with, we remove the abstraction involving particleArrayIndices.
+An example is shown below:

 <img src="https://github.com/MegSesh/Project1-CUDA-Flocking/blob/master/images/Boids%20Ugrid%20base.png"/>